Find out more about financial support and advice to help smooth your path through university.

 He believed in people and what they could achieve if just given the chance and so we honour his legacy by continuing to give our students the help & support they need to allow them to succeed in his name.

-Through the Dennis Turner Opportunity Fund (the University's hardship fund) the University is showing its commitment to supporting students who find themselves in genuine financial hardship that might impact on their ability to continue on a course at the University.
+Through the Dennis Turner Hardship Fund (the University's hardship fund) the University is showing its commitment to supporting all students, home and international, who find themselves in genuine financial hardship that might impact on their ability to continue on a course at the University.
 Such hardship may arise as a result of a delay in receipt of statutory funding or may be due to unforeseen circumstances which may cause the student to withdraw from their course if support is not available.

 Further sources of financial support